High Octane BMW HPnineT

 The most challenging part was the front fairing.
 It’s not a standard fairing design, and I wanted to have aircraft style rivets in there.
 The lines on the fairing give it flow and shape and were particularly hard to nail.

 Finally, is there a particular feature of the bike that you’re most proud of?

 My favorite thing about the finished bike is the headlight.
 I wanted an old racing style headlight cover like the Astons and E-Types have.
-That took some special preparation, like making bead roller dies to create a recess specially for it.
+That took some special preparation, like making bead roller dies to create a recess especially for it.
 I also had to plan the inner works of the fairing where the lamp bolts.
-I shaped the lens using my wife's oven and a vacuum mould which I built by watching an instructables video.
+I shaped the lens using my wife’s oven and a vacuum mould which I built by watching an Instructables video.
 Doing things like that to achieve my ideas is one of my favourite things about custom building.